instagift/instagift-apidocs-v2/source/index.md

 ### Response

-In a successful split, two unexpanded [certificate objects](#list-all-certificates) are returned.
+In a successful split, two unexpanded [certificates](#list-all-certificates) are returned.
 The child certificate will have a parent relationship pointing to the original certificate.

 ## Redeem a Certificate